a-matrixlab/k-octopus-designer/README.md

 ## Steps to build new Model

 The following is a step by step instructions how to build and to run a simplest Octopus model.
-Before staeting click on right left icon on the Control Bar (looks like a paper list).
+Before starting click on right left icon on the Control Bar (looks like a paper list).
 It will create new canvas for new Model.

 **Step 1.** Go to the Octopus palette panel and select "Sources" tab.
 In the "Sources" tab choose "Test Data Source for Redis" source processor and drag it to the canvas.